FrederikTobner/JANUS/book/src/chapter-02-getting-started/prerequisites.md

 - No virtualization overhead for testing
 - Industry-standard OS development environment

+[!side]
+WSL2 on Windows works great for this. macOS also works but requires Homebrew for GRUB tools.
+[/!side]

 **Why x86_64?**

 - Widely documented architecture
 - QEMU has excellent x86_64 emulation
 - Most developers have access to x86_64 hardware
 - Rich ecosystem of tools and documentation

+[!side]
+ARM is tempting but its documentation is scattered across vendor-specific implementations. x86_64 has the Intel and AMD manuals—everything you need.
+[/!side]

 ## Time Commitment